 Professional philosophy can seem abstract, esoteric, and hyper-specialized.
 But we all ask and try to answer philosophical questions myriad times daily: philosophy is the purview not just of the expert, but of all thoughtful people.
+1000-Word Philosophy is an open-access journal of philosophy.
+Its intended audience is the general reader and students in philosophy, and philosophical, courses.
 Our goal in writing and sharing these essays is to provide high-quality introductions to great philosophical questions and debates.
 We hope that philosophers and non-philosophers alike will benefit from perusing these essays.
 Our authors generally provide references or sources for more information for readers whose interest is piqued by a particular topic or debate.

 Please email us any questions or comments.
 If you notice an error or oversight in one of our essays, please email us, and your comments will be passed along to the essay’s author.

 New essays are always very much welcome: please see the submissions page for details.

 Founder, Editor: Andrew D. Chapman, University of Colorado, Boulder

 Editor: Dan Lowe, University of Michigan, Ann Arbor

 Editor-in-Chief: Nathan Nobis, Morehouse College, Atlanta, Georgia

 Our editorial board is composed of authors at 1000-Word Philosophy who have taken a special interest in the project’s development and success.
 We seek to expand and diversity this team.